The Trust

 Trustees

-Dr Scott Babington MB ChB FRANZCR is a consultant Radiation Oncologist at Canterbury Regional Cancer and Haematology Service, specialising in Urological, Lung, and Breast malignancies.
+Dr Scott Babington MBChB FRANZCR is a consultant Radiation Oncologist at Canterbury Regional Cancer and Haematology Service, specialising in Urological, Lung, and Breast malignancies.
 Scott served on the Trans-Tasman Radiation Oncology Group (TROG) board and scientific committee from 2004 to 2008 and continues to be an active in clinical research.
 Scott is currently a member of the Cancer Treatments Subcommittee of PTAC (Pharmacology and Therapeutics Advisory Committee, PHARMAC), the South Island Lung Cancer Workstream, New Zealand Lung Cancer Working Party, and Smokefree Canterbury and chair of the Christchurch Coastal Pathway/Te Awa Ihutai Committee.

 Professor Cristin Print BHB, MBChB, PhD graduated in Medicine and Surgery from the University of Auckland in 1989.
 After a period as a house surgeon in Otago, he undertook PhD research in the University of Auckland and a postdoctoral fellowship in Australia, before moving to Cambridge University, UK, where he was a Fellow of St Edmunds College.
 While in the UK he co-founded a biotechnology company that became listed on the Tokyo stock exchange in 2007.
 In 2005 he returned to the University of Auckland where he leads a cross-disciplinary research team of clinicians, biologists and data scientists who use genomics, systems biology and bioinformatics to better understand human disease, especially cancer.
 He leads the Genomics Into Medicine Strategic Research Initiative in Auckland and Chairs the Auckland Regional Tissue Bank Scientific Advisory Board.
 He is a Deputy Chair of the NZ Institute of Environmental Science and Research (ESR) and a Principle Investigator in the Maurice Wilkins Centre.
 Previously, he served as President of the NZ Society for Oncology and was Director of the Bioinformatics Institute at the University of Auckland.

 Greg Batkin BA(Econ), MBA, MInstD, CFIP has an extensive background in investment banking, direct investment and business ownership.
 He has reshaped investment portfolios, managed businesses and led high-value transactions.
 Greg is a Director of Sale Street Holdings, a growth-focused investment holding company.
 His previous roles include acting Chief Executive of Bromley Park Group, a large specialist poultry breeding business, Chief Investment Officer of NZX-listed Hellaby Holdings; and senior investment banking roles at Craigs Investment Partners, ABN AMRO and Westpac.
-Greg is Trustee and Chair of Middlemore Clinical Trials, Deputy Chair of medical software company Safer Sleep Holdings, a director/shareholder of Bromley Park Group; and is a board member of the Outdoor Boating Club.
+Greg is Trustee and Chair of Aotearoa Clinical Trials Trust, Deputy Chair of medical software company Safer Sleep Holdings, a director/shareholder of Bromley Park Group; and is a board member of the Outdoor Boating Club.

 Join our mailing list